When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Introduction

 \section{Introduction}

 Despite rapid progress, hallucinations \citep{DBLP:journals/corr/abs-2309-01219,kalai2025languagemodelshallucinate} remain a fundamental challenge for current large language models (LLMs), even when they appear to have relevant parametric knowledge \citep{DBLP:conf/icml/ZhangPMLS24,DBLP:conf/naacl/JiangQHFCMYZZ24,DBLP:journals/corr/abs-2410-22071}.
 Beyond preventing such potentially correctable errors outright \citep{DBLP:conf/nips/0002PVPW23,DBLP:journals/corr/abs-2310-01405}, an alternative post-hoc remedy is when a model, after hallucinating, \textit{spontaneously} recognizes and acknowledges its mistake---an act we define as \textbf{\textit{retraction}}, as illustrated in Figure~\ref{fig:intro}.
 When done by an LLM without external prompting, retraction reduces the user's burden of interrogating the model, while mitigating misinformation risk and enhancing reliability.
-In this work, we focus on knowledge-related questions and investigate the retraction behavior of LLMs, asking when and why models autonomously retract incorrect answers that they should know are incorrect.\footnote{We do not study large reasoning models (e.g., \citealp{DBLP:journals/corr/abs-2501-12948}), which frequently retract (e.g., ``Wait, no, that's not right...'') but also redundantly explore alternative answers \citep{DBLP:journals/corr/abs-2412-21187}.
+In this work, we focus on knowledge-related questions and investigate the internal mechanisms that govern when LLMs choose to retract their incorrect answers.\footnote{We do not study large reasoning models (e.g., \citealp{DBLP:journals/corr/abs-2501-12948}), which frequently retract (e.g., ``Wait, no, that's not right...'') but also redundantly explore alternative answers \citep{DBLP:journals/corr/abs-2412-21187}.
 Instead, we focus on standard LLMs, aiming to inspire research on mitigating hallucinations through retraction when fast answers are desired.}